 - Clinton County Historian maintains archival holdings for virtually every facet of the county’s history.
 In New York State, every municipality (town, city, village, county) must have an appointed historian.
 Most of the towns have their own historians as well and each can be contacted.
 The County Historian may provide access to obituaries, vital records, church records, maps, and family files or journals.
 Some historians provide search services for their office records and others may refer you to local genealogists who research in the area.

-The following are web links to Family history and genealogy, Records and Resources relevant to Clinton County.
+The following are web links to Genealogy, Records and Resources pertaining to Clinton County.
 Most of these genealogy links fall into 3 categories: Business oriented Sites, Private Sites or Organization Sites.
 Some have free access some have to have a cost.
 This is simply a listing that has been compiled or submitted.
 I do not recommend or promote one genealogy site over another.
-Feel free to suggest your own favorite Clinton County genealogy or family history related sites.

 Clinton Co.
 NY Books, Newspapers & Publications